Mumbai: Man claims estranged wife's family walked out with cylinder

-On January 1, Satish Apte (58) married his 20-year-old friend Amruta (nee Lissa), in what looked like a match made in heaven; Amruta left home in March, never to return; estranged husband says that Amruta’s family desired his property, hence the reason for the separation
+On Jan 1, Satish Apte (58) married his 20-yr-old friend Amruta (nee Lissa); she left home in March, never to return; Apte claims Amruta’s family desired his property, hence the reason for separation

 On January 1, 2015, there was a massive buzz on social media when Satish Apte (58) posted a wedding snap along with his 20-year-old wife, Amruta (nee Lissa).
 Now all that Apte has left of his marriage is a few photographs and memories.